StrangeBeeCorp/docs/docs/thehive/configuration/update-service-configuration.md

 ## Configure streams for reverse proxies

-[Reverse proxies](./ssl/configure-https-reverse-proxy.md) like nginx can cause `504 Gateway Time-Out` errors with TheHive long-polling requests.
+[Reverse proxies](./ssl/configure-https-reverse-proxy.md) like Nginx can cause `504 Gateway Time-Out` errors with TheHive long-polling requests.
 Configure the refresh interval to prevent these timeouts.

 1. Stop TheHive service.

+    !!! info "Service commands"
+        For stop/restart commands depending on your installation method, refer back to the relevant installation guide.

 2. Open the `application.conf` file using a text editor.